 - Live testimonials from hibakusha atomic bomb survivors

-- Instruction from top academics on peace culture, historical memory and reconciliation
+- Instruction from top academics on peace culture, historical memory, reconciliation and the humanitarian impacts of nuclear weapons

 - Visits to Peace Memorial Museum, Peace Park, Atomic Bomb Dome and other sites of conscience